Nishat-64bit/ChattingApp3.0/README.md

 - loader layout and functionality
 - after successful signup delete data from state and input field
 - sent verification mail using firebase
-- use tostify to show that the mail is sent
+- use tostify to show that the verification mail link is sent

 And Stay with me , Many thing will coming .
 This is a Big Project . 👁️ Keep Watching 👁️.